The Bruhat Order on Symmetric Groups via Intrinsic Coverings of Compositions: Abstract

 \section{Abstract}

-Lehmer's code gives a bijection between the symmetric group and the set of staircase compositions.
-In this paper, we define a new poset for such compositions and derive its equivalence with the strong Bruhat order of the symmetric group.
-This is an intrinsic construction that does not require any mention of the associated permutations.
+Lehmer’s code defines a bijection between the symmetric group and the set of staircase compositions.
+In this paper, we characterize a poset structure on these compositions that is equivalent to the strong Bruhat order on the symmetric group.
+This construction is intrinsic and does not require any reference to the associated permutations.

 \allowdisplaybreaks